Weighted Ensemble Models Are Strong Continual Learners: Method

-We model the posterior over the composite parameters $\theta$ conditioned on the task-specific parameters $\theta_t$ as \( p(\theta|\theta_t) \).
-The parameters are assumed to be distributed according to an isotropic Gaussian distribution $\theta \sim \mathcal{N}({\theta}_t, I)$, where $I$ is the identity matrix~\cite{wortsman2021robust,matena2022merging}.
-By maximizing the average of the task-specific log-likelihoods of these posterior distributions for all \( T \) models, we obtain the following optimization problem: The solution to this optimization problem has closed-form and is the simple average of the model parameters~\cite{matena2022merging}.
+The solution to this optimization problem has closed-form and is the simple average of the model parameters~\cite{mcmahan2023communicationefficient, matena2022merging}.
 With a slight abuse in notation, where we use the sum operator to denote the element-wise summation across sets, it can be written:

+In addition to the support of the well-established likelihood maximization framework, averaging models as in Eq.~\eqref{eq:avg} gains further validation from the insights provided by Mirzadeh~\etal~\cite{mirzadeh2020linear}.
+Their research shows that when two models are each trained on distinct tasks, a model adept in both tasks often exists within the linear interpolation of their parameter spaces.
 Below, we detail how we adapt this model-averaging method to the constraints of CIL where the task data arrives sequentially, and without storing previous data.

-First, one of the goals of our approach is to prevent the number of parameters from growing linearly with $T$.
-Therefore, we shift from simultaneous averaging all models \( \theta_1, \ldots, \theta_{t}\) to the iterative computation of the average \( \theta^* \):

-where $\lambda\!\in\![0,1]$.
-We add model-level weighting $\lambda$ as an additional hyper-parameter to set the relative importance of each model.
-In terms of memory, during each training phase, the storage overhead of our approach compared to naive sequential fine-tuning over all the tasks is limited to the size of a single model.
-However, when transitioning to subsequent tasks, only $\theta^{*}_{t}$ requires storage.
-To initialize this recursion, we start at $t\!=\!1$ with $\theta^*_{1}$ which is set to the model parameters obtained at the end of the first task.
-Moreover, the rationale for Eq.~\ref{update} is reinforced by the findings of Mirzadeh~\etal~\cite{mirzadeh2020linear}.
-This work indicates that, given two models each trained on a separate task, a model proficient in both tasks typically resides at the linear interpolation of their respective parameter spaces.

-Secondly, initiating the training of each task from the same pre-trained model $\theta_{0}$ can result in convergence to distinct regions within the parameter space~\cite{frankle2020linear, ramé2023diverse}.
-This case is illustrated in Fig.~\ref{fig:pipeline} (a).
-However, if the learned parameters are too distant, the Gaussian assumption of the posterior distribution is no longer valid, and averaging the network could lead to high-loss regions and poor performance of the aggregated model.
-Therefore, for each task $t$, we initiate finetuning from \(\theta^*_{t-1}\) rather than the initial pre-trained model $\theta_0$.
+First, initiating the training of each task from the same pre-trained model $\thetavect_{0}$ can result in convergence to distinct regions within the parameter space~\cite{frankle2020linear, ramé2023diverse}.
+This case is illustrated in Fig.~\ref{fig:pipeline}(a).
+If the learned parameters are too distant, the Gaussian assumption of the posterior distribution is no longer valid, and averaging the network could lead to high-loss regions and poor performance of the aggregated model (see Sec.~\ref{sec.ablation}).
+Therefore, for each task $t$, we initiate finetuning from \(\thetavect^*_{t-1}\) rather than the initial pre-trained model $\thetavect_0$.
 This change limits the risk of reaching distant parameter regions.